Riccorl/transformers-embedder/README.md

 ## Acknowledgements

-Most of the code in the `TransformerEmbedder` class is taken from the [AllenNLP](https://github.com/allenai/allennlp) library.
+Some of the code in the `TransformersEmbedder` class is taken from the [PyTorch Scatter](https://github.com/rusty1s/pytorch_scatter/) library.
 The pretrained models and the core of the tokenizer is from [🤗 Transformers](https://huggingface.co/transformers/).